 Old Bull Tavern

 This neighborhood gastropub is a revelation for the foodie scene in Beauford.
 They’re cooking up classic comfort foods influenced by both American and European cultures.
-The ambiance offers understated sophistication and is reminiscent of the cozy pubs their market-based menu is inspired by.
+The ambiance offers understated sophistication and is reminiscent of the cozy pubs inspired by their market-based menu.
 You’ll enjoy the added kitsch, like the bullhead above the bar and the British telephone booth in the corner.

 Lady’s Island Dockside